d-park7/Payroll/README.md

 ## Additional Notes

-Ignore the "others" directory as I am currently updating this project.
+Ignore the "others" and "frontend" directory as I am currently updating this project.